carla-simulator/carla/Docs/carsim_integration.md

 SOFILE /opt/carsim_2020.0/lib64/libcarsim.so.2020.0
 END
 ```
-#### Vehicle sizes
+#### Vehicle Sizes

-Some mention need to be done about the vehicles sizes.
-Carsim let you specify each dimension of the vehicle to use, but currently there is no correspondence between a Carsim vehicle and a CARLA vehicle.
+Care needs to be taken regarding the sizes of vehicles.
+CarSim lets you specify the dimensions of
+the vehicle to use, but currently there is no correlation between a CarSim vehicle and a CARLA
+vehicle.
 That means that the vehicles in both parts have different dimensions, and the CARLA vehicle is only used as a placeholder in the simulation.

 ![carsim vehicle sizes](img/carsim_vehicle_sizes.jpg)

-## Run simulation
+## Run Simulation

-You only need to spawn a CARLA vehicle and enable Carsim on that with the Python API function
+You only need to spawn a CARLA vehicle and enable CarSim on it with the Python API function

 ```sh
 vehicle.enable_carsim(<path_to_ue4simfile.sim>)
 ```

-Now all input controls sent to the vehicle will be forwarded to Carsim, who will update the physics and send back the status of the vehicle (the transform) back to the CARLA vehicle.
+Now all input controls sent to the vehicle will be forwarded to CarSim, which will update the
+physics and send back the status of the vehicle (the transform) to the CARLA vehicle.

-Once the simulation has finished you can analyze all the data in Carsim as usually.
+Once the simulation has finished you can analyze all the data in CarSim as usual.

 ![carsim analysis](img/carsim_analysis.jpg)